1. Introduction to thermal expansion and creep in metals

 Linear buckling analyses and non-linear creep analyses were carried out to characterize the central problem, which was the permanent deformation of the side, since the chimney reached temperatures above 450°C and could reach values close to 620°C, which are critical for the effects of creep deformation.

-The analyses carried out identified that the side was at risk of buckling when operating above certain temperatures, as shown in Figure 11.
-In addition, the non-linear creep analysis showed that operating the chimney at high temperatures for longer than two hours resulted in permanent plastic deformations exceeding the limits allowed by law, as can be seen in Figure 10.
+As a result, the analyses performed identified that the sidewall was at risk of buckling when operating above certain temperatures, as shown in Figure 11.
+In addition, the nonlinear creep analysis showed that operating the chimney at high temperatures for more than two hours resulted in permanent plastic deformations exceeding the permissible limits, as shown in Figure 10.

 Figure 10: Results of the non-linear creep analysis.